The Fat Duck: 2012: Deaths of senior staff

-On 19 November 2012, Ivan Aranto Herrera Jorge and Carl Magnus Lindgren, two senior members of staff, were killed on Chai Wan Road, Hong Kong in a traffic accident when their taxi was hit by two buses.
+On 19 November 2012, Jorge Ivan Arango Herrera and Carl Magnus Lindgren, two senior members of staff, were killed on Chai Wan Road, Hong Kong, in a traffic accident when their taxi was hit by two buses.
 They died along with the taxi driver, Wong Kim-chung.
 A further 56 people were injured in the accident.
 Blumenthal had been in Hong Kong and was travelling in a separate cab at the time of the crash.

-2014: Relocation to Australia
+2014—present: Australian opening

-On 31 March 2014, Blumenthal announced he would be closing the Fat Duck for renovations for six months and temporarily relocating it with its entire team to Crown Towers, Melbourne, Australia.
-During the six months, the restaurant was named the Fat Duck, after which it was renamed Dinner by Heston Blumenthal.
-This was the second restaurant with that name, Blumenthal's sixth restaurant and his first restaurant outside of Britain.
+On 31 March 2014, Blumenthal announced he would close the Fat Duck for renovations for six months and temporarily relocate it with its entire team to Crown Towers in Melbourne, Australia.
+During those six months, the Australian restaurant was also named the Fat Duck, after which it was renamed after Blumenthal's London restaurant Dinner.
+It was the second restaurant with that name, Blumenthal's sixth restaurant and his first restaurant outside of Britain.
 This temporary closure of the Bray location made the Fat Duck ineligible for assessment for the 2016 Michelin Guide, thus losing its three-starred status.
 It regained the stars the following year.
+As of 2025, Blumenthal was spending more time at the Fat Duck than he had done over the preceding 20 years, and was preparing a menu for its 30th anniversary.